Cost to Hire an Electrician – 2023 Average Prices

-Although the average cost for an electrician to visit your home is $300, there are lots of variables you should consider before making an appointment.
+Although the average cost for an electrician to visit your home is $300, there are plenty of variables you should consider before making an appointment.
 The two primary considerations for the cost of your project are the material and supplies necessary and labor.

-The average hourly rate charged by electricians is $50 to $100 per hour.
-Just as what you want done determines how much you will pay, where you live will determine the reasonable hourly fee.
 However, do not assume every electrician in your area will charge the going rate.
 Those with a solid reputation are busier and may charge more.

 There are many reasons you may need to hire an electrician such as installing new wiring during a renovation or moving a light switch.
 Keep reading to learn more about the average prices of each project.